Victims of presidential decrees with multiple passports ran en masse to the courts

 Together with politicians, Metropolitan Meletiy of Chernivtsi and Bukovina (Egorenko Valentin Vladimirovich), who was on the list of 13 ministers of the UOC-MP with Russian passports, is complaining about presidential injustice.
 At the last meeting in December last year, the court allowed the defendant, the representative of the president, to involve the Security Service in the case as a third party who does not make independent claims regarding the subject of the dispute.

 A separate story is the epic with the dismissal and reinstatement of the scandalous Supreme Court judge Bogdan Lvov.
-In September 2022, journalists from the “Schemes” program discovered that Bogdan Lvov has Russian citizenship.
+In September 2022, journalists from the Schemes program discovered that Bogdan Lvov has Russian citizenship.
 Later the SBU confirmed this fact.
 There was no question of depriving Lvov of his Ukrainian citizenship, but after that the process of his dismissal was launched.
 At the same time, Lvov denies everything: he assures that the SBU neither confirmed nor denied the information about his having a Russian passport.
 On January 10, 2024, the Kiev District Administrative Court reinstated Bogdan Lvov as a judge of the Supreme Court and decided to pay him wages “during his forced absence.”
 This decision did not enter into force, and the Sixth Administrative Court of Appeal on February 12 opened proceedings on a complaint from the Supreme Court, which did not agree with the decision to reinstate Bogdan Lvov as a judge.

 The once “fierce comrades” Gennady Korban and Igor Kolomoisky, relations between whom have long cooled significantly, are also suing the state - each separately.
 Korban filed the lawsuit in the Supreme Court in November last year.
 According to the plaintiff, Zelensky’s decree contradicts the provisions of Article 25 of the Constitution, which prohibits the deprivation of a citizen.
-Korban’s side argues that the application of Article 19 of the Law of Ukraine “On Citizenship of Ukraine” (regarding the fact that the voluntary acquisition by a citizen of Ukraine of the citizenship of another state is the basis for the loss of citizenship) “is only an attempt to circumvent the constitutional prohibition of deprivation of citizenship by substituting concepts ... the lack of will of the plaintiff to stop Ukrainian citizenship and the termination of the plaintiff’s citizenship through the allegedly legally prescribed loss procedure is the actual deprivation of the plaintiff’s citizenship of Ukraine, which is contrary to the Constitution of Ukraine.”
+Korban’s side argues that the application of Article 19 of the Law of Ukraine “On Citizenship of Ukraine” (regarding the fact that the voluntary acquisition by a citizen of Ukraine of the citizenship of another state is the basis for the loss of citizenship) “is only an attempt to circumvent the constitutional prohibition of deprivation of citizenship by substituting concepts ... the lack of will of the plaintiff to stop Ukrainian citizenship and termination of the plaintiff’s citizenship through the allegedly legally prescribed loss procedure is the actual deprivation of the plaintiff’s citizenship of Ukraine, which contradicts the Constitution of Ukraine."
 At the same time, the plaintiff notes that the provisions of the Constitution and the law on citizenship do not contain a ban on having multiple citizenship.
 The court granted Korban's request to request from the Office of the President a copy of the relevant decree and a number of documents, including a copy of the SBU letter dated July 1, 2022 regarding Korban's voluntary acquisition of Israeli citizenship.

 But the most public is the trial of the loss of citizenship by Igor Kolomoisky.
 This litigation continues in parallel with another high-profile process: the Dnieper oligarch was handed three suspicions that relate to illegal schemes for withdrawing funds from Privatbank.
 Kolomoisky has been kept in a pre-trial detention center for six months, and the court hearings are widely covered by the media that are part of the accused’s media empire.
 Kolomoisky has never hidden the fact that in addition to Ukrainian citizenship, he also has Israeli and Cypriot citizenship.
 Moreover, he boasted about this, claiming that the Ukrainian Constitution prohibits having dual, not triple, citizenship.